-Dry eye is a disease of the tears and eye surface that leads to eye discomfort and impaired vision.
+Dry eye is a disorder of the tears and eye surface that leads to eye discomfort and impaired vision.
 The medical term for dry eye is keratoconjunctivitis sicca.
-The most common symptoms and signs of dry eye often include dryness, injection (red eyes), irritation or gritty feeling, burning, foreign body sensation, and increased tear production.
-The condition may be caused by medications such as antihistamines or tricyclic antidepressants.
-It may also be caused by Sjögren syndrome, a rare chronic inflammatory disorder characterized by reduced tear gland function.
-Risk factors for the condition include older age, female gender, hyperandrogenism, and contact lens use.
+The most common symptoms and signs of dry eye often include dryness, injection (red eyes), a “gritty” feeling, burning, foreign body sensation, and brief periods of increased tear production.
+Dye eyes may be caused by medications such as antihistamines or tricyclic antidepressants.
+It may also be caused by Sjögren syndrome, a rare chronic inflammatory disorder characterized by destruction of the tear and oil glands that lubricate the eyes.
+Risk factors for dry eyes include older age, female gender, hyperandrogenism, and contact lens use.

-Dry eye can significantly impair visual acuity, performance of daily activities, and physical and occupational function.
-Your doctor will normally refer you to an ophthalmologist for specific testing.
+Dry eye can significantly impair visual acuity, the performance of daily activities, and physical and occupational function.
+Your doctor will normally refer you to an optometrist or ophthalmologist for specific testing.

 What Causes Dry Eyes?

 Dry eye is caused by a complex interplay of multiple factors.
 Problems with the tear gland, eyelids, or eye surface can lead to the condition.
 Two general categories of the disease include individuals with reduced tear production and those with increased tear evaporation.
 Either of these conditions can lead to dehydration and inflammation of the eye surface, which results in the symptoms and signs of the condition.

 There are a variety of factors or conditions that increase one’s risk of developing dry eye, such as:

 - Systemic conditions (e.g. diabetes)